3 Akero employees smiling and conversing in a communal space

 Independent Board Member

-Jonathan Young, Ph.D., J.D.
+Jonathan Young, Ph.D, J.D.

-Chief Operating Officer & Co-Founder
+Chief Executive Officer

 Reshma Shringarpure, Ph.D.